 Recently I had a question from a buyer relating to the standing timber on a property and how it affects the value of the parcel.
-Since many rural properties are wooded, I realized that others may have many of the same questions.
+Since much rural property is wooded, I realized that others may have many of the same questions.
 Below is an excerpt of his question and my answer:

 Well, that’s a million dollar question!
 The quick answer is: No, I don’t have a good place for you to go to educate yourself to the extent needed to determine timber value on a given property.
 Also, some sources of information and websites have a hidden agenda so you don’t get the complete picture.

 The longer answer is that the timber value of a property is variable based upon current markets, the stand (species and density) on the property, when it was last cut and how much the owner is willing to harvest (how does he/she want it to look when the cut is completed).
 It is also complicated by what any existing government contracts will allow you to do.
 In Wisconsin, we have Managed Forest Law that sometimes plays into this.
 To further confuse the issue, hardwood timber value fluctuates based on the whims of interior designers and the public as certain wood species come into style, then fade away only to come back into vogue a decade or two later.
 Of course, the law of supply and demand dictates that the popular species are more valuable.